 You may be wondering – what connects technology with e-commerce experiences?
 The answer is simple – online data.
 The big part of what people look for in digital brands is their DNA to take the connective database to recognize customers and effectively create a personalized experience, whether on website or email.
 More than ever, people now want a human touch – which is why brands that embrace humanity are able to create sought-after experiences that generates customer loyalty.
-However, not every brand is on board with personalized experiences.
+However, not every brand is on board with personalized experiences just yet.

 The problem, identified